jpchateau/Interactive-Image/README.md

     },
     {
         title: "Canines",
-        description: "They are often referred to as a \"modern-day saber tooth\" because they have the largest canines in proportion to their body size.",
+        description: "They are often referred to as a \"modern-day saber tooth\"...",
         position: {
             left: 305,
             top: 345
         },
-        picture: "/images/demo/interactive-image/clouded-leopard-head.jpg"
+        picture: "/path/to/image.jpg"
     },
     {
         title: "Threats",
-        description: "Many of the remaining forest areas are too small to ensure the long-term persistence of clouded leopard populations.
-They are threatened by habitat loss following large–scale deforestation and commercial poaching for the wildlife trade.",
+        description: "Many of the remaining forest areas are too small to ensure...",
         position: {
             left: 660,
             top: 70